 Walk us through your Daegu experience, what are some of the challenges you face?

-I attend language lessons from 9.a.m. to 1:30 p.m. every weekday and also try to find opportunities to practice Korean outside of class.
+I attend language lessons from 9.a.m. to 1:30 p.m. every weekday and also try to find opportunities to practise Korean outside of class.
 Since my arrival, I’ve travelled a decent amount through Korea as well which has broadened my perspective of the country and its history.

 Most of the challenges I struggle with are centred around COVID-19 and the ways it restricts everyday life.
 It’s difficult to meet students because most classes are online, so on-campus life is rare.
 Although I have Korean friends from NYUAD here, they live far away, so sometimes it can get lonely.